The SEARCH function returns search results in JSON format, sorted by relevance.

 param_list = param [, param]*

--- The query and knn parameters are used for full-text/scalar and vector search, respectively.
-At least one of them must be specified.
-For mixed search, both are used.
+-- The query and knn parameters are used for full-text, scalar, and vector retrieval respectively.
+At least one of them is required; they are used together for hybrid retrieval.

 param = "query" : {query_expression}